kramea/aibedo/docs/source/datasets/index.rst

 Each of the above data hyper-cubes are preprocessed before ingestion into the hybrid model as follows:

-#.
-Remove seasonal cycle or "Deseasonalizing": We perform this process to remove any trends in the season to prepare a seasonal stationary time series data.
+#. **Remove seasonal cycle or "Deseasonalizing"**: We perform this process to remove any trends in the season to prepare a seasonal stationary time series data.
-#.
-Remove trend or Detrend: We fit a third degree polynomial to remove any trend in data over time.
+#. **Remove trend or Detrend**: We fit a third degree polynomial to remove any trend in data over time.
 This removes secular trends (for example, rising temperatures as atmospheric CO$_2$ increases) and allows the model to be trained on fluctuations due to internal variability, rather than the forced response.
-#.
-Normalized anomalies: The anomaly at each grid point is calculated relative to a running mean that is computed over a centered 30-year window for that grid point and month.
+#. **Normalized anomalies**: The anomaly at each grid point is calculated relative to a running mean that is computed over a centered 30-year window for that grid point and month.
 Anomalies are normalized by dividing by the standard deviation of the anomaly over the same 30-year window for that grid point and month.

 Data required for Physics Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~